chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /accounts/{ACCOUNT_EMAIL}/permissions/

-   Retrieve the permissions of a given account across all carenets
+   List the carenets that an account has access to.

    :shortname: account_permissions
    :accesscontrol: The Account owner.